 Thanks to these funds, we have created a Post-Doctoral Contract Programme that offers doctors, of all nationalities, the opportunity to carry out a postdoctoral stay at the CNIO.

-The call offers SEVEN postdoctoral contracts, for a duration period of 2 years each.
+The call offers EIGHT postdoctoral contracts, for a duration of 2 years.

 Candidates must have at least one first-author paper, either published or accepted before the application deadline, in a leading international peer-reviewed journal in the Medicine & Life Sciences field.

-The possibility to incorporate immediately to a Centre of Excellence.
-The CNIO will provide a full-time employment contract, for a duration period of 2 years, according to the provisions of the Spanish Law, with entitlement to all the benefits available to CNIO employees.
+CNIO offers an exciting work environment in a global Centre of Excellence and will provide a full-time employment contract, for the duration of 2 years, according to the provisions of the Spanish Law, with entitlement to all the benefits available to CNIO employees.

-Remuneration will be commensurate with the salary tables of the CNIO, and will be determined on the basis of the intervening years between the date of completion of the doctorate and the intended start date.
+Remuneration will be commensurate with the CNIO salary tables, and will be determined on the basis of the intervening years between the date of completion of the doctorate and the intended start date.

 The contract does not imply any obligation on the part of the CNIO after the 2-year contract has been terminated.

-At the end of the 1st and 2nd years of their contract, the enrolled “CNIO friend” shall submit a report that summarises his/her activities and scientific achievements.
+At the end of the 1st and 2nd years of their contract, the enrolled “CNIO Friends” Fellow shall submit a report that summarises his/her activities and scientific achievements.

 Application Review and Selection Process

-The CNIO Evaluation Committee will evaluate candidates.
-The selection process will be based on the candidate´s CV and previous research experience according to the following criteria: the number and relevance of the publications, previously obtained scholarships, participation in international conferences, recommendation letters and other merits (patents, stays in centres of research, etc.).
+Candidates will be evaluated by the CNIO Evaluation Committee.
+The selection process will be based on the candidate´s CV and previous research experience according to the following criteria: number and relevance of the publications, previously obtained scholarships, participation in international conferences, recommendation letters and other merits (patents, awards, previous positions in centres of research, etc.).